Musicianship 2: rhythm

 By the end of this course you should be able to...

-- Demonstrate a heightened aural awareness of pulse and rhythm
+- Demonstrate reliable aural awareness of pulse and rhythm

-- Demonstrate an improved confidence in playing rhythm and keeping good time
+- Demonstrate improved confidence in playing rhythm and keeping good time

 - Develop your understanding of theoretical concerns around rhythm

 What level is the course and do I need any particular skills?